SymenMulders/cputemp2rgb/README.md

 The program is self-contained within `cputemp2rgb.py` and can be run from anywhere on your system.
 It could be trivially launched from `/etc/rc.local` or `systemd`, or as an autostart or login script in your favorite desktop environment.
 This is left as an exercise for the user.

+## Configuration

+`cputemp2rgb` contains the following configuration values which can be edited in the source code:

+### COLORSHIFT

+COLORSHIFT allows you to redshift or blueshift the color profile according to your preferences.
+By default, your lights will be pure white somewhere around 85 C, depending on how low your idle temperatures reach.
+Negative values will raise this threshold, positive values will lower it.
+Adjusting this is completely optional.

 ## Usage

 ```console